 Copywriting projects include articles, features, ad copy, newsletters, blogs, and marketing campaigns.
-I like working on projects and with people that bring about creativity and understanding, along with some humor and wit.
+She likes working on projects and with people that bring about creativity and understanding, along with some humor and wit.

-When I’m not working on projects or reading excellent fiction, you can usually find me with my dog and cold seltzer, enjoying the outdoors.
+When she’s not working on projects or reading excellent fiction, you can usually find her with my dog and cold seltzer, enjoying the outdoors.

 For Vice’s newsletter, This Is Fine, I got to talk about how much I love watching the ‘Real Housewives’ of anywhere, and how my divorce changed how I view these women after I identified with Bethenny Frankel.

 For Vice, I wrote about how to navigate Pride as a sober person, with tips for parties and parades and look at how substance-use issues can affect the LGBTQ community.

 For Autostraddle, I wrote about how the mountains and forests of Northwest Montana were where I felt the freest as a queer person, but I didn’t know that feeling had queer roots going back 100 years, to when my doppelgänger was wandering the same woods.

 I wrote and received a grant to pay for extensive reporting and a website dedicated to the epidemic of missing and murdered Indigenous women in the United States and Canada.
 Writing these pieces took research, tact, empathy, and teamwork.